 Sprague River is a tiny town located in the state of Oregon.
 With a population of 80 people and just one neighborhood, Sprague River is the 226th largest community in Oregon.

-Because occupations involving physical labor dominate the local economy, Sprague River is generally considered to be a blue-collar town.
-0.00% of the Sprague River workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Sprague River, you'll notice that it is more blue-collar than most other communities in America.
+0.00% of Sprague River’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Sprague River is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Sprague River who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Sprague River has relatively fewer families with younger children, and/or college students.
 Combined, this makes Sprague River a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.